How Cyber Attacks are Spreading in the Supply Chain

 This places a growing stress on the Internet of Things (IoT) space.
 Let’s take a closer look at what some of the more high-profile cyberattacks have seen in the supply chain in the last several years: BlueBorne, KRACK, Meltdown and Spectre.

 Overview.
 BlueBorne is a type of vulnerability that affects all Bluetooth enabled devices.
 An attacker enters a device via a Bluetooth connection and takes complete control of the device without any user interaction and without pairing needed simply by being close.
 BlueBorne has been known to fulfill any number of malicious objectives such as cyber espionage, data theft or even ransomware attacks.
 It has the ability to allow hackers to penetrate secure internal networks which are ‘air gapped.’
 This means even though a network is disconnected from other networks for protection, BlueBorne can still infect the system which endangers industrial systems, government agencies and critical infrastructure.
 When you take into consideration how many IoT and connected devices flood the market, and the criticality of keeping your data secure you can easily deduce the severity of this type of issue.

 How to be Safe.
-BlueBorne is still a major threat a year after it was discovered..
-The best solution is ensure that you work with a vendor that is constantly vigilent about security and your devices are being updated against this type of attack.
-Always makes sure your operating system on all your devices are up-to-date and patched.
+BlueBorne is still a major threat a year after it was discovered.
+The best solution is to ensure that you work with a vendor that is constantly vigilent about security and your devices are being updated against this type of attack.
+Always make sure your operating system on all your devices is up-to-date and patched.

 How to be Safe.
-In order to stay safe and keep your devices being being compromised
+In order to stay safe and keep your devices being compromised:

 - Be vigilant and continually install updates and patches for every device in the workplace and at home.